tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/LDBC_10TB/README.md

 nohup sh uncompress.sh  > foo2.out 2>&1 < /dev/null &
 ```

+### Download for all the machines
+The above commands only download the data for one of the machine.
+You need to repeat the procedure in downloading and decompressing for all the machines.
-We also provide a script `download_all.py` to download and decompress for all the nodes.
-The script require installation of `paramiko` and `scp` on the host.
+If you go through the above procedures and have pre-requisite packages setup on all the machines.
+You can also use the script `download_all.py` to download and decompress data for all the machines.
+The script connect to other machines and run the above commands.
+The script requires installation of `paramiko` and `scp` on the host.
 The usage is
 ```sh
 python3 download_all.py [data] [start ip addresss] [number of nodes]
 #for example